 Frequently Asked Questions

-Everything about piano care, tuning, and climate
+Everything about piano care, tuning, climate and CITES

 Below you will find answers to the most frequently asked questions about piano and grand piano maintenance.
 A well-maintained instrument retains its value and playing enjoyment for many generations.